Non-intrusive reduced order models for partitioned fluid-structure interactions: Introduction

-In this work, we focus on cases where one solver (solid) has a significantly greater computational cost than the other (fluid).
-This is true for example when the structural nonlinear problem is modeled as a quasi-static one (inertial effects neglected).
-In these conditions, a large-scale nonlinear problem has to be solved several times within a FSI fixed-point iterative loop at each time step.
-This needs the design of a ROM-FOM coupling approach where a structural ROM predicts the response of the FOM solver in a modular fashion, i.e communicating the displacement and/or the velocity at the interface, from the fluid viscous and pressure forces taken as input.
+In this work, we are interested in cases where one solver (\textit{e.g.} solid) has a significantly greater computational cost than the other (\textit{e.g.} fluid).
+This is for instance the case when nonlinear elastic structural problems under quasi-static loading (inertial effects being neglected) are coupled with incompressible flows in low to medium Reynolds numbers.
+This suggests the design of a ROM-FOM coupling approach where a structural ROM predicts the response of the FOM solver in a modular fashion, i.e communicating the displacement and/or the velocity at the interface, from the fluid viscous and pressure forces taken as input.
+We first find low-dimensional latent spaces in which the forces and displacement fields are embedded, we then learn the relationship between the low-dimensional representations of these fields.
+This step is done offline in a data-driven manner.
+The online computations can thus be made non-intrusively and orders of magnitude faster than the FOM computations.
+Similar approaches for learning data-driven models (in dynamical and static problems) in dimensional latent spaces have been used in -among others- \cite{fries_lasdi_2022, guo_reduced_2018, brunton_discovering_2016}.
+These works demonstrated the good accuracy and low model complexity achieved when these latent representations are leveraged.

+A ROM for a single subdomain coupled with a FOM on the other was done in the independent work of \cite{NNfsiRomFom}.
+Our work differs from \cite{NNfsiRomFom} in that we first look for latent spaces before finding an adequate regression model between these spaces.
+Indeed, limited accuracy and speedups were shown in \cite{NNfsiRomFom} even for simple dynamics and a linear elastic structural problem.
+In fact, it is difficult to train these ANN-based models on such high dimensional spaces while maintaining a high accuracy.
+Moreover, the Dirichlet conditions are not enforced with a pure ANN solution.
+While several works have used non-intrusive ROMs for FSI problems, our proposed approach, along with \cite{NNfsiRomFom} mark -to the best of our knowledge- the only works where a completely data-driven ROM-FOM coupling is explored.

+The remainder of this paper is structured as follows: In Sect. \ref{sect:fomfom}, the governing equations of FSI and the partitioned formulation are presented.
+Then, in Sect. \ref{sect:romfom}, the proposed non-intrusive model reduction approach labeled as ROM-FOM is detailed.
+The results of the evaluation of this ROM approach in terms of accuracy and stability are presented in Sect. \ref{sect:results}, where two test cases are used as problems on which we use and evaluate the ROM-FOM strategy.
+Finally, a conclusion is given in Sect. \ref{sect:concl}.